ysangkok/python-bitcoinlib/README.md

-# python-bitcoinlib
+# python-bitcoindata

-This Python2/3 library provides an easy interface to the bitcoin data structures and protocol.
-The approach is low-level and "ground up", with a focus on providing tools to manipulate the internals of how Bitcoin works.
+This Python2/3 library provides an easy interface to the bitcoin data structures.
+This is a fork of https://github.com/petertodd/python-bitcoinlib which is focused only on providing the tools to build and manipulate data structures related to bitcoin transactions and addresses.

+Network-related code that deals with sending and receiving data from and to bitcoin nodes will be striped from this fork.

 "The Swiss Army Knife of the Bitcoin protocol." - Wladimir J. van der Laan